kowabunga314/ModularMedia/README.md

 ## Docker instrutions to build image and launch the container

-cd to the dir with the docker file and run the following commands (replace the davidspumpkins with your own docer namespace):
+cd to the dir with the docker file and run the following commands (**replace the davidspumpkins with your own docker namespace**):

 #### Build the image